 - El Paso/West Texas

-The METRORapid Silver Line project, recently launched in collaboration with the Uptown Houston Management District, is a $192.5 million signature project focused on creating a beautifully landscaped pedestrian environment, preserving existing automobile access, and substantially improving transit access.
-It is part of a larger transit system improvement project that connects the Northwest and Bellaire/Uptown Transit Centers in part through the dedicated bus lanes constructed in the center of Post Oak Boulevard.
+The METRORapid Silver Line project, recently launched in collaboration with the Uptown Houston Management District, is a $192.5 million signature project focused on creating a beautifully landscaped pedestrian environment, preserving existing automobile access, and substantially improving transit access along Post Oak Boulevard.

 The project's fundamental difficulty lay in constructing bus platforms in a busy urban area quickly and with little disruption of Uptown's heavy traffic flow.
 One of the signature features of the project is 14 bus platforms designed to provide convenient access to the express buses.
 The plan called for building elevated platforms that sit at the same level as the bus floors, providing for efficient, easy entry and exit and ADA compliance.
 The original platform foundation concept was drilled shafts due to the potential for shrink-swell movement.
 Due to an extensive network of existing utilities in the area, additional extended lane closures outside the planned construction zone would be needed creating substantial traffic delays during construction.